-Our patients with glaucoma require closer monitoring and more frequent examinations than the majority of our patients.
+Our patients with glaucoma require closer monitoring and more frequent examinations than the majority of our patient.
 Dr. Aman Shukairy is a board certified ophthalmologist and glaucoma and anterior segment specialist.
-She is a fellow of the American Academy of Ophthalmology, as well as an active member in the American Glaucoma Society.
-She is also a member of the Michigan Society of Eye Physicians and Surgeons.
+She is a fellow of the American Academy of Ophthalmology, as well as an active member of the american Glaucoma Society and American Society of Cataract and Refractive Surgery.
+She is also an active member of Women in Ophthalmology as well as a member of the Michigan Society of Eye Physicians.

 Surgical Treatments for Glaucoma